-In celebration of National Mediation Week, we asked Hon.
+We asked Hon.
 Philip L. Bronstein, (Ret.), a senior mediator and arbitrator at ADR Systems, what he thinks are the five most important topics attorneys should consider when preparing for mediation.
 Judge Bronstein gave the following advice.

 Prepare the Facts

 According to Judge Bronstein, marshalling the facts of the case should be the first step in planning for mediation.
 If the case comes to mediation in its pre-litigation phase, doing as much discovery as one would for trial could potentially make the mediation process less efficient than parties had hoped.
 To avoid this scenario, Judge Bronstein suggests focusing on the facts that directly inform your position and claim for damages.
 As Judge Bronstein explains, there is usually no need to marshal all of the facts in mediation because parties are negotiating a resolution rather than arguing for their position to a judge and jury.
 What is most important is that you can succinctly explain your position and back up your numbers.